 I don’t always get on my soapbox, but these chocolate muffins are really really good, in a wholesome sort of way.
 The interior is nice and soft, and the chocolate flavor is just perfect, giving you the one two punch from rich cocoa and those chips.

 While lots of muffins are great just out of the oven, these are just as great the next day.
-In fact, the day after the chips have had a chance to firm up again, and the contrast between the soft cake and the intense chocolate nuggets are one of my favorite things about these muffins.
+In fact, the day after the chips have had a chance to firm up again, and the contrast between the soft cake and the intense chocolate nuggets is one of my favorite things about these muffins.

 more chocolate recipes to feed your soul